Rtilbury/titan-public-docs/Event-logging-and-explainability.md

 Every interaction sent to Titan-X (signals, metadata, task identifiers) is processed as an event, and every adaptive output (recommendation, insight, explanation) is also an event.

-This event-level transparency is what makes Titan-X compliant with the 2026+ global AI regulations:
+This event-level transparency is what makes Titan-X align with the 2026+ global AI regulations:

 Explainable AI